St. Jude Children's Research Hospital: Philanthropic aid

 In January 1964, the former presidential yacht USS Potomac was purchased by Elvis Presley for US$55,000.
 Presley then gave the Potomac to St. Jude Children's Research Hospital, in Memphis, to sell as a fundraiser.

 Other funding initiatives

-Eagles for St. Jude was a program created in 2007 by Stanford Financial Group, when it paid to become title sponsor of the St. Jude Classic, the annual PGA Tour event in Memphis.
-The program, and sponsorship, ended in February 2009, when it was found that Stanford Financial Group was a Ponzi scheme, having defrauded investors out of $8 billion, with a small fraction of that stolen money having been channeled into the Eagles for St. Jude program.
+Eagles for St. Jude was a program created in 2007 by Stanford Financial Group, which paid to become title sponsor of the St. Jude Classic, the annual PGA Tour event in Memphis.
+The program and sponsorship ended in February 2009, when it was found that Stanford Financial Group was a Ponzi scheme, having defrauded investors out of $8 billion, with a small fraction of that stolen money having been channeled into the Eagles for St. Jude program.

 McDonald's Monopoly Game

 In 1995, St. Jude received an anonymous letter postmarked in Dallas, Texas, containing a $1 million winning McDonald's Monopoly game piece.
 McDonald's officials came to the hospital, accompanied by a representative from the accounting firm Arthur Andersen, and verified it as a winner.
 Although game rules prohibited the transfer of prizes, and even after learning that the piece was sent by an individual involved in an embezzlement scheme intended to defraud McDonald's, McDonald's waived the rule and made the annual $50,000 annuity payments.